- Oops!Something went wrong.Please try again later.

 She always keeps a few staples on hand.

-Like the white wine she just can't give up, there are a few other must-have food items she always keeps stocked in her kitchen, such as Greek yogurt, blueberries, broccoli, and spinach.
-Talk about a healthy fridge!
+There are a few other must-have food items she always keeps stocked in her kitchen, such as Greek yogurt, blueberries, broccoli, and spinach.

 You Might Also Like